secretstartups/handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 1. Support a project DRI in identifying new owners
 1. When possible, stay engaged in the initiative in a limited capacity during an agreed upon transition period

-There may be instances in which a member of the CoST has been driving a project.
-Without this person, the project scope may be reduced or the project may be deprioritized.
+There may be instances in which the CoST leaving leads to a project scope being reduced in scope or deprioritized.
 In there instances, the CoST member will be responsible for engaging key stakeholders around the keep/expand scope or go/no-go decision.
 It will be clearly documented and key folks will be involved in the decision and aware of the outcome.

 ## Quarterly Kickoff